JoshData/python-email-validator/README.md

 ```

-Note that `smtputf8` is `False` even though the domain part is
-internationalized because
-[SMTPUTF8](https://tools.ietf.org/html/rfc6531) is only needed if the
-local part of the address is internationalized (the domain part can be
-converted to IDNA ASCII Punycode).
-Also note that the `email` and `domain`
-fields provide a normalized form of the email address and domain name
+Note that the `email` and `domain` fields provide a normalized form of the
-(casefolding and Unicode normalization as required by IDNA 2008).
+email address, domain name, and (in other cases) local part (see earlier
+discussion of normalization), which you should use in your database.

 Calling `validate_email` with the ASCII form of the above email address,
 `example@xn--bdk.life`, returns the exact same information (i.e., the